hboers/culpa-laravel4/README.md

 or soft-deleting a model.

+## About this Fork

+Please note that this fork of  `rmasters/culpa` contains some very project specific unpolished coding.
+Use at own risk!
+Please send any requests, questions or beef to <me@hboers.com>

 ## Installation

 This package works with PHP 5.3 and above, but includes traits to make it easier